THE ONLY DIAGNOSTIC TEST FOR CORONARY HEART DISEASE THAT IS HIGHLY ACCURATE AND NON INVASIVE

-Because of its reliability and easy application, the Cardisio screening test offers a complimentary screening to traditional methods including electrocardiogram (ECG), stress ECG and echocardiography.
-The Cardisiogram helps identify risk for CHD and to determine further diagnostic steps.
+Because of its reliability and easy application, the Cardisio screening test offers a complementary screening to legacy methods including electrocardiogram (ECG), stress ECG and echocardiography.
+The Cardisiogram helps identify a risk for CHD and to determine further diagnostic steps.

-Compared with the golden standard of coronary diagnostics, the coronary angiography with a specificity and sensitivity of 100%, non-invasive procedures such as the resting ECG and resting echocardiography show a significantly lower sensitivity and specificity.
-Only under exercise, these increase for both methods but require the attendance of a physician, furthermore in case of stress echocardiography, the results are examiner dependent and both procedures are time-consuming (15-30 min).
-Other non-invasive procedures like Myocardial Perfusion Scintigraphy (MPS), Coronary Computer Tomography (CCT) or Cardiac Magnetic Resonance Imaging (MRI) require considerable equipment and personnel expenditure, the presence of a Physician and also represent a significant cost factor.
+Compared with the golden standard of coronary diagnostics the coronary angiography with a specificity and sensitivity of 100%, non-invasive procedures such as the resting ECG and resting Echocardiography show a significantly lower sensitivity and specificity.
+Only under exercise, these increase for both methods but require the attendance of a physician, further more in case of stress echocardiography, the results are examiner dependent and both procedures are time consuming (15-30 min).
+Other non-invasive procedures like Myocardial Perfusion Scintigraphy (MPS), Coronary Computer Tomography (CCT) or Cardiac Magnetic Resonance Imaging (MRI) require a considerable equipment and personnel expenditure, the presence of a Physician and also represent a significant cost factor.